yc-alex-xu/go/doc/diff.md

  该程序还涉及goroutine 的类似linux/c的waitpid的用法

-## Goroutines
+## concurrent

-In Go, each concurrently executing activity is called a goroutine.
+In Go, each concurrently executing activity is called a **goroutine**.
 When a program starts, its only goroutine is the one that calls the main function, so we call it the main goroutine.
 New goroutines are created by the **go statement**.
 There is no programmatic way for one goroutine to stop another, but as we will see later, there are ways to communicate with a goroutine to request that it stop itself.

 If goroutines are the activities of a concurrent Go program, **channels** are the connections between them.